jgottwig/jgottwig.github.io/_games/1_skeeter.md

 <iframe width="720" height="405" src="https://www.youtube.com/embed/Ur89qu4M7bw?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Re-connect mixed-up circuits in this 80s-inspired isometric puzzler as you move from grid-to-grid, each of increasing complexity and variation.
-Augment your own functionality as you explore each system, with the chance of gathering additional collectable components during replays.
+Re-connect mixed-up circuits in this 80s-inspired isometric puzzler as you move from grid to grid, each of increasing complexity and variation.
+Collect components as you rebuild each system, with the chance of additional components spawning during replays.
+Find Skeet's "Cores", and the dynamics of the puzzles change as Skeet progresses through this world of grids.

 ### Key Features
 * Dozens of grids, some quite massive, with a wide variety of cubes and functionalities.